-Therapeutic Riding is a form of recreational therapy preformed by a PATH, Int. certified riding instructor.
+Therapeutic Riding is a form of recreational therapy performed by a PATH, Int. certified riding instructor.
 Mimiking the movement of the human pelvis, the movement of the horse allows riders to gain muscle strength and tone, increased range of motion and flexibility, increased trunk control, and improved sensory integration.
 Both rider and horse work as a team to achieve goals and objectives set forth by the instructor.
-Some of these goals include learning to steer the horse, trotting, posting and two-point over poles.
-Remedial math, hand-eye coordination, interaction with others, and increased self confidence and self-discipline are also achieved through the riding lessons.
+Some of these goals include learning to steer the horse, trotting, posting, and two-point over poles.
+Remedial math, hand-eye coordination, interaction with others, and increased self-confidence and self-discipline are also achieved through the riding lessons.

-All riders at Hand and Hearts who participate in the TR program are given the opportunity to compete in both local and state shows, including Hands and Hearts' own spring and fall home show, a spring show at Jacobs Ladder in Hahira, and the state Special Olympic equestrian competition in Perry, Ga.
+All riders at Hands and Hearts who participate in the TR program are given the opportunity to compete in both local and state shows, including Hands and Hearts' own spring and fall home show, a spring show at Jacob's Ladder in Hahira, and the state Special Olympic equestrian competition in Perry, GA.
 Our horse show team also competes in regular local shows.